 You should be aware of certain network requirements and restrictions imposed by standard and Internet-based Recovery Mode.
 Your Wi-Fi or Ethernet network must use DHCP.
 Additionally, you can only use WPA/WPA2 authentication for Wi-Fi networks.

-You cannot use Safari or reinstall macOS in Recovery or Internet Recovery if your Mac is connected to a Wi-Fi or Ethernet network which uses these authentication methods:
+You cannot use Safari or reinstall macOS in Recovery or Internet Recovery if your Mac is connected to a Wi-Fi or Ethernet network that uses these authentication methods:

 - Certificate-based authentication / 802.1x